Dr Andrew Mayers

 Mental health and young people

 I am passionate about young people's mental health.
 I know a lot of great people doing some wonderful work in this area.
-However, we need much more investment in Child and Adolescent Mental Health Services (CAMHS) and better prevention, education and support.
+However, we need much more investment in Child and Adolescent Mental Health Services (CAMHS) and better prevention, education and support across the entire community (including those young people who do not meet the threshold for CAMHS services).
 Early intervention is the key.

 In June 2015, it was my honour to link up with Fixers, an organisation devoted to young people who 'use their past to fix the future'.
 There are local Fixers groups all over the UK.
 In their own words, "Fixers choose the issue they want to fix and, using the skills of a team of creative experts, they work out how to make sure their message is heard by the right people, whether that’s through a unique film, a leaflet or poster campaign, a website, an event or workshop".
 I was invited to work with the Winchester hub to contribute to a project that was developed by 'Cerys', a young lady from Bournemouth with Obsessive Compulsive Disorder (OCD).
 Cerys made a documentary about young people's mental health.
 Fixers then came to Bournemouth University to talk to me and my psychology students about the film.
 This was made into a feature that was shown on ITV Meridian News on June 4th 2015.
 You can see the film here.